IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 ![w](images/ceph-gitops.png)

-After Argo CD App `ceph` is created, you can click the App from Argo CD UI to view the toplogy of all Ceph resources as follows:
+After the Argo CD App `ceph` is created, you can click the App from the Argo CD UI to view the topology of all Ceph resources as follows:

 ![w](images/ceph-topo.png)